-In this paper, we propose path accommodation methods for unidirectional rings based on an optical compression time-division multiplexing (OCTDM) technology.
+In this paper, we propose path accommodation methods for unidirectional rings based on an optical compression TDM (OCTDM) technology.
 We first derive a theoretical lower bound on the numbers of slots and frames, in order to allocate all paths among nodes.
-Three path accommodation algorithms for the all-optical access are next proposed to achieve the lower bound as closely as possible.
+Three path accommodation algorithms for the all-optical access are next proposed to achieve the lower bound as close as possible.
 Path splitting is next considered to improve the traffic accommodation.
 Finally, we analyze the packet delay time for given numbers of slots/frames, which are decided by our proposed algorithms.
-Numerical examples are also shown to examine the effectiveness of our proposed algorithms including path accommodation and path splitting methods.
+Numerical examples are also shown to examine the effectiveness of our proposed algorithms including path accommodation and path-splitting methods.

-key words: Optical Compression TDM, Path Accommodation Method, Optical Unidirectional Ring Network, Theoretical Lower Bound
+Keywords: Optical Compression TDM, Path Accommodation Method, Optical Unidirectional Ring Network, Theoretical Lower Bound

-1. Introduction
+1. INTRODUCTION

-A packet-switched ring with all-optical access can be realized by optical wavelength multiplexing (WDM) or optical time-division multiplexing (OTDM) techniques.
-In the last few years, it has become evident that an optical pulse compression/expansion technology [1], [2] is useful for the OTDM rings, which is called OCTDM (Optical Compression TDM).
-OCTDM can provide high-speed backbone networks with 1 to 100 Gbps [3], [4].
-As described in [3], since the optical node of the OCTDM ring receives the packet from LAN, bit intervals are shortened to fit the time slot length of the backbone ring.
+A packet-switched ring with all-optical access can be realized by optical wavelength multiplexing (WDM) or optical time- division multiplexing (OTDM) techniques.
+In a last few years, it becomes evident that an optical pulse compression/expansion technology [1-3] is useful for the OTDM rings, which is called OCTDM (Optical Compression TDM).
+OCTDM can provide high-speed backbone networks with one to tens of Gbps [4,5].
+As described in [4], as the optical node of the OCTDM ring receives the packet from LAN, bit intervals are shortened to fit the time-slot length of the backbone ring.
 When receiving the packet at the destination node, it is lengthened to fit the LAN speed.

-In OCTDM, we need a routing policy to decide how each slot within a frame is used by every node pair.
-In conventional TDM, it is easy to accommodate the traffic on the ring in the following manner.
-Suppose that the ring has Nnodes, numbered from 0 to N - 1.
+In OCTDM, we need some routing policy to decide how each slot within a frame is used by every node pair.
+In the conventional TDM, it is easy to accommodate the traffic on the ring as the following way.
+Suppose that the ring has N nodes, numbered from 0 to N - 1.
 The ith slot within the frame (consisting of N slots) is allocated to the ith source node.
 The ith source node always transmits the packet on the ith slot.
 The destination node can retrieve the packet by observing the destination address in the header.
-This implies that the destination node can receive, at most, N - 1 packets within the frame time.
-In OCTDM, on the contrary, the number of slots transmitted (and received) within the frame should be limited by the number of transceivers since each node employs optical pulse compression/expansion for ring access [5].
-The path accommodation methods suitable for OCTDM with bidirectional rings is shown in [6].
+It implies that the destination node can receive at most N - 1 packets within the frame time.
+In OCTDM, on the contrary, the number of slots transmitted (and received) within the frame should be limited by the number of transceivers since it employs the optical pulse compression/expansion for ring access [6].
+The path accommodation methods suitable to OCTDM with bidirectional rings is shown in [7].

 In this paper, we first propose the path accommodation methods for unidirectional rings with OCTDM.
-The path splitting method is then investigated to improve the degree of path accommodation.
+The path-splitting method is next investigated to improve the degree of path accommodation.
+We had not considered it with bidirectional rings in [7].
 An ideal realization of optical networks is achieved by all-optical connection between every node pair.
-However the performance of OCTDM rings can actually be improved by carefully splitting several paths at intermediate nodes, unless OE/EO conversion is not a bottleneck (see Section 5.4).
+However the performance of OCTDM rings can be actually improved by carefully splitting several paths at intermediate nodes unless an OE/EO conversion is not a bottleneck.
+See Section 5.4.
 In this paper, we first describe the path accommodation methods for all-optical access, by which we try to obtain the theoretical lower bound in the number of slots/frames.
-If this is not possible, we allow some all-optical paths to be split in order to achieve higher performance.
-A similar idea of path splitting is presented in [7] for WDM rings.
+If it is unable, we allow some all-optical paths to be split in order to achieve higher performance.
+A similar idea of path-splitting is presented in [8] for WDM rings.